Lab 2: Below C Level

 Place 6 more 1K resistors on your breadboard next to the first one, bringing the total to 7, one for each segment A-G (we will not wire the unused 8th segment DP).
 We suggest a layout where the leftmost resistor is connected to segment A, its neighbor is to segment B, and so on such that the rightmost resistor is segment G.

 After you have placed all resistors, time to test.
-Simultaneously wiring all segments with 7 jumper cables is much too messy; instead connect one segment at a time and move the jumper to test each of the 7 segments.
+Simultaneously wiring all segments with 7 jumper cables would be very messy; instead connect one segment at a time and move the jumper to test each of the 7 segments.
 As you go, make a sketch of the correct connection between each resistor and its pin on the display unit and save it to refer to when wiring up the permanent circuit.

 Follow the schematic below and connect jumpers to show "1 1 " on the display unit.
 Here a space means that the digit is blank (no segments turned on).